wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 Logging into the API
 --------------------

 Wazuh API endpoints require authentication in order to be used.
 Therefore, all calls must include a JSON Web Token.
 JWT is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
-Follow the steps below to get a token in order to run any endpoint:
+Follow the steps below to log in and obtain a token in order to run any endpoint:

-1. Use the cURL command to get the JWT token.
+1. Use the cURL command to log in, the API will provide a JWT token upon success.
 Replace <user> and <password> with yours.
 By default, the user is ``wazuh`` and the password is ``wazuh``.
 If ``SSL`` (https) is enabled in the API and it is using the default **self-signed certificates**, it will be necessary to add the parameter ``-k``.

     .. code-block:: console